alexadamovic/Parks.Solution/README.md

 ## Description

-_This C# API acts as a utility to interact with a database of State and National parks, utilizing a MySQL database that connects ```locations``` and ```parks``` tables in a One-To-Many relationship.
+_This C# API serves as a utility to interact with a database of State and National parks, utilizing a MySQL database that connects ```locations``` and ```parks``` tables in a One-To-Many relationship.
 The user is able to query the API at multiple endpoints to return lists or singular instances of ```Park``` or ```Location``` objects according to several queryable parameters (see table below).
 The API follows RESTful standards, and the user is given full CRUD access to both classes.
 Swagger documentation is included and is accessible via the browser when running the application._

-### Endpoints
+## Endpoints

 |   Request | URL  |  Description  |
 | :----------: | :------------------------: | :----------------------------: |